jadu101/jadu101.github.io/content/RedTeam/AV-Evasion/AV Evasion with Chisel.md

   - go
   - redteam
 ---
-# AV Evasion w Chisel: From 16/65 to 2/65 flagged on VT
+# Chisel Client: From 16/65 to 1/65 flagged on VT
 ## Introduction

 I recently had the opportunity to beta test an excellent course, **RTL (RedTeamLite)**, created by [Red Raccoon](https://www.redraccoon.kr/).
 One of the chapters provided a customized Chisel client source code that the instructors successfully reduced to **4/65 detections** on VirusTotal.
 Intrigued, I decided to take on the challenge myself — aiming to match or even surpass their result.
-By the end of this experiment, I managed to reduce the detection rate from **16/65** to just **2/65** on VirusTotal.
+By the end of this blog post, I managed to reduce the detection rate from **16/65** to just **1/65** on VirusTotal.

-In this post, I’ll walk you through the **six techniques** I used to achieve AV evasion with Chisel:
+In this post, I’ll walk you through the **five techniques** I used to achieve AV evasion with Chisel:

 - Server Functionality Removal
 - Hardcoded String Removal